equinox-project/equinox-js/docs/docs/reactions/index.md

 notification should be sent based on its own current state.
 This means we'll only attempt to send notifications when we haven't already tried before.

-> IMPORTANT: there is still a change a notification is sent twice.
+> IMPORTANT: there is still a chance a notification is sent twice.
 If the
 > power goes out between sending the notifications and recording the fact that
 > we did, a double notification can happen